-Human Resources Department
+Human Resources Department Organizational Chart

 City of Fort Worth Executive Team

-2019 Initiatives & City Manager Focus
+2021 Initiatives & City Manager Focus

-EXPECTATIONS AND PHILOSOPHY OF CITY
+EXPECTATIONS AND PHILOSOPHY OF THE CITY

 WHAT DO WE WANT CITIZENS, CUSTOMERS, VISITORS, TAXPAYERS TO SAY ABOUT THE CITY OF FORT WORTH?

-Employees at the City of Fort Worth provide municipal services to over 850,000 residents.
+Employees at the City of Fort Worth provide municipal services to over 900,000 residents.
 Each day, these employees are moving about the city, doing work that helps make Fort Worth a strong community and a great place to live.
 There are six values that guide our employees as they go about this work.
 They are:

 As Fort Worth continues to grow and change, these principles help keep employees on point, providing the best service to citizens, businesses and fellow employees.